Making-Sense-Info/Varese/use-cases/closer-across-studies.md

   - CLOSER will not (at least initially) attempt to 'harmonise' variables, e.g. to group variables using DDI Represented Variables
   - We are proposing to compare questions (text and response domain) to identify related variables generated from these questions and assign them to conceptual variables

-To support multiple purposes;
-  - a. conceptual variables are created which concord (instance) variables within a single study (data collections on the same partipant sample)
+To support cross-study discovery identification of comparable variables with comparable concepts;
-  - b. cross study conceptual variable groups are created which reference study level conceptual variables
+  - a. cross study conceptual variable groups are created which reference study level conceptual variables

 ## Sources and variables